-Support Federal Research Coordination for Prostate Cancer - Rep. Greg Murphy (R-NC) is leading the Prostate Cancer Community Assistance, Research and Education Act of 2023, or the PC-CARE Act, to establish a Prostate Cancer Coordinating Committee to monitor, coordinate, and evaluate the activities of Federal prostate cancer research programs.
-This bill (bill number forthcoming) would ensure that federal agencies - including the NIH, DoD, CDC, VA, and others - are meeting regularly to discuss priorities in prostate cancer research and align their work with private funders in order to maximize value and move more quickly toward a cure.
-We ask for your support and cosponsorship of the PC-CARE Act when it is introduced.
+Support Federal Research Coordination for Prostate Cancer - Rep. Greg Murphy (R-NC) is leading the Prostate Cancer Community Assistance, Research and Education Act, or the PC-CARE Act, to establish a Prostate Cancer Coordinating Committee to monitor, coordinate, and evaluate the activities of Federal prostate cancer research programs.
+This bill, H.R.1315, would ensure that federal agencies - including the NIH, DoD, CDC, VA, and others - are meeting regularly to discuss priorities in prostate cancer research and align their work with private funders in order to maximize value and move more quickly toward a cure.
+We ask for your support and cosponsorship of H.R.1315, the PC-CARE Act.